 What is the Problem We are Trying to Solve?

 Over the last decade significant progress has been made in the fight against HIV and AIDS but children are still falling through the gaps.
 Every day, 1000 children are born infected with HIV even though this is completely preventable.
 Many children born HIV positive will die by age two if they do not receive medication and adequate care.
 In addition, only 24% of children living with HIV are receiving the necessary treatment.
 This gap leads to communities having a quarter of their children to suffer and die needlessly.
 The problem continues to remain unaddressed and is growing.

-To build strong and vibrant communities by ensuring no child is born with HIV and to care for HIV-positive infants and children so they can live productive lives.
+To build strong and vibrant communities by ensuring no child is born with HIV, care for children living with HIV, and empower vulnerable women so everyone on this planet can live close to normal and productive lives.

 A world where the AIDS epidemic is in continuous retreat, and people living with HIV have access to loving care and treatment in an environment free of stigma and discrimination.

 How Successful is Our HIV-Prevention Program at Building Sustainable and Healthy Communities?

 - Survival rates of 95% for HIV-infected children, and an overall improvement in their health measured by weight-gain, reduced number of ancillary infections and an increase in CD4 counts.
 As a result of their improved health all school age children are in school and learning.

 - Over the last six years,100% of children born to HIV+ moms were HIV free.
 To date, out of a total of 35 children, 34 were born HIV free even though they have HIV+ moms and older siblings.

 - Loan repayment rates are above 90%.
 This is extraordinary, given the difficult circumstances faced by our loan recipients.
 In addtion, most loan recipients start saving a small amount each week, understand the importance of keeping children in school, and are confident about their future.